kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 corrupting leverage---financial, technological, political.
 That being the case, the decentralized system clearly obviates all need for existing centralized, evidently corruptible analogs.
-It becomes both "disinterested" in the sense of being incapable of having an selfish interest in the outcomes it oversees, and incorruptible in the sense that no outside leverage can be applied to induce such a selfish motive.
+It becomes both "disinterested" in the sense of being incapable of having a selfish interest in the outcomes it administers, and "incorruptible" in the sense that no outside leverage can be applied to induce such an interest.

 ---